Jump to:

 • Mouth pressures should be assessed with vital capacity to determine respiratory function and need for additional respiratory support.

-• When mouth pressure is reduced to less than 60% predicted, a patient will need close follow up and serial measurements and an ABG.
+• When mouth pressure is reduced to < 60% predicted a patient will need close follow up, serial measurements and an ABG.

-• Low sniff inspiratory pressures indicates inspiratory respiratory muscle weakness
+• Low sniff inspiratory pressures indicate inspiratory respiratory muscle weakness.

-• Assessment of phrenic nerve function is conducted during the evaluation of inability to wean from the ventilator or as part of the evaluation for potential diaphragmatic pacer placement.
+• Assessment of phrenic nerve function is conducted either when a patient is unable to be weaned from the ventilator or when a patient is having a diaphragmatic pacer placed

-• This is the gold standard for phrenic nerve function and often includes evaluation of intercostal function
+• This is the gold standard for phrenic nerve function.
+It also often includes evaluation of intercostal function.

 Imaging

-1. Chest x-ray to identify signs that could indicate risk for respiratory failure including:
+• Chest x-ray signs that could indicate a risk for respiratory failure:

 • Kyphoscoliosis